phenelzine/dotfiles/README.md

 # DOTFILES #
 You know where to place stuff.
-Below are some screenshots
+Below are some screenshots. "script" not tested yet.